andrewallen/tfe-survey/survey-content.md

    ( ) Weekend
    ( ) Not Sure

-**Optional: Please share any suggestions for improving the accessibility or usefulness of Open Gym or Personal Training options.**
+4. **Please share any suggestions for improving the accessibility or usefulness of Open Gym or Personal Training options.**
+_(If nothing specific comes to mind, feel free to leave blank.)_
    [Free text]